 - You will no longer be sponsored by the University and you may have to seek sponsorship from another institution if you wish to continue your studies in the UK

 - You may not be entitled to a refund of fees that you have already paid.
 Any refund of fees already paid will be given in accordance with our refund policy described in the Refund Policy

 - The University will not be prevented from taking any action available to it against you to recover any fees which remain outstanding on the date of termination

 - Any licence agreement for University student accommodation to which you are subject will terminate and you will have to vacate your student accommodation and pay any fees which apply on termination of the licence

 11. Other important terms

-11.2 Any notice or other communication made under these Terms and Conditions shall be in writing and addressed to you at the last email or postal address notified by you to the University, and shall be deemed to have been properly served if delivered by email, by hand when left at that postal address or if made by first class post (48 hours after being posted to that address).
-You are required to maintain your current contact information via the university online systems.
+11.2 Any notice or other communication made under these terms and conditions shall be in writing and addressed to you at the last email or postal address notified by you to the University, and shall be deemed to have been properly served if delivered by email, by hand when left at that postal address or if made by first class post (48 hours after being posted to that address).
+You are required to maintain your current contact information via the University's online systems.

 12. Additional conditions for online Programmes

-12.3 In addition to the fees payable arrangements under section 5 of these Conditions, refunds for Online Programmes are set out in the University of Derby Online cancellation policy.
+12.3 In addition to the fees payable arrangements under section five of these conditions, refunds for online programmes are set out in the University of Derby Online cancellation policy.